 That’s a ton of people, that’s a huge audience.
 Definitely worthwhile for you to be spending some ad revenue there.
 But what’s even more interesting, I think, than just looking at, you know, the 2 billion number, even though that’s pretty exciting, 1.74 billion of the 2 billion are active on mobile.
 So, that’s basically, you know, almost everyone that’s on Facebook is accessing the platform on mobile, and 1.055 billion are actually only accessing Facebook on mobile.

-So, that’s over half of all Facebook users are only accessing the platform via mobile.
+That’s over half of all Facebook users are only accessing the platform via mobile.
 So it’s really important that that’s also where we’re spending our ad dollars.
 Eighty-eight percent of Facebook’s advertising revenue for Q3 was from mobile advertising, so that’s a crazy chunk of Facebook’s overall revenue.

-And it just kind of goes to show that advertisers definitely see the value, and you should too, in thinking mobile first.
+It just kind of goes to show that advertisers definitely see the value, and you should too, in thinking mobile first.
 And, already it grew 4% in one year.
 I’m going to be really interested to see what happens in 2018.
 I’m sure it’s just going to continue to kind of boom up.
 And this next slide is actually…this is one of my favorite graphs.
 You know, we all have our favorite graphs.

 This one’s from BIA/Kelsey, and what it shows you is this is calls from mobile.
 So, we know there’s 2 billion people on Facebook, and we know that over half of them are accessing Facebook only on mobile.
 And what are they doing on there if, you know, 88% of Facebook’s revenue is coming from advertising, right?